Skip to main content

 • detach: Leave the session running in the background (True by default).

-• Returns: A Container object exposing async helpers to read output, send input, resize the terminal, and await completion.
+• Returns: An exec-session object (ExecSession in Python) exposing helpers to read output, send input, resize the terminal, and await completion.

 meshagent room container exec \